Share taxi: Haiti

 The publiques operate on fixed routes and pick up additional passengers all along the way.

 While saying not to use any form of public transport in Haiti, the Foreign Affairs and International Trade Canada advises against tap tap travel especially.
-The US State Department also warns travelers not to use tap taps, "because they are often overloaded, mechanically unsound, and driven unsafely."
+The United States Department of State also warns travelers not to use tap taps, "because they are often overloaded, mechanically unsound, and driven unsafely."

 Saint Lucia

 In Saint Lucia, waychehs are a name for minibus public transports using Toyota HiAce.

 Canada

+In Vancouver, British Columbia, Canada, in the 1920s, jitneys competed directly with the streetcar monopoly operating along the same routes as the streetcars, but jitneys were charging lower fares.

-In Quebec, share taxis or jitneys are called taxis collectifs (in English "shared taxis") or transport collectif par taxi (which the STM translates in English as "taxibus") and are operated by subcontractors to the local transit authorities on fixed routes.
-Google translate renders "transport collectif par taxi" as "public transport by taxi".
+In Quebec, share taxis or jitneys are called taxis collectifs (in English "shared taxis") or transport collectif par taxi, literally "public transport by taxi". (which the STM translates in English as "taxibus") and are operated by subcontractors to the local transit authorities on fixed routes.

-In the case of the Montréal the fare is the same as local bus fare, but no cash and transfers are issued or accepted; in case of the STL only bus passes.
+In the case of Montréal, the fare is the same as the local bus fare, but no cash and transfers are issued or accepted; in the case of the STL, only bus passes.
 The Réseau de transport de Longueuil accepts regular RTL tickets and all RTL and some Réseau de transport métropolitain TRAM passes.